 - assisting clients in developing global patent strategies and prosecuting utility and design patents in the software, electrical, and mechanical arts;

-- drafting agreements for the commercialization of intellectual property and technology, including licensing, partnering and product development arrangements, service and development contracts, and federal subcontracts; and
+- drafting agreements for the commercialization of intellectual property and technology, including licensing, collaboration and product development arrangements, service and development contracts, and federal subcontracts; and

 - matters arising in connection with the intellectual property regime associated with federal government contracting, such as the role of data rights in federal procurements and the Bayh-Dole Act.

 Ms. Riemenschneider joined Arnold & Porter following her clerkship for the Honorable Francis M. Allegra at the United States Court of Federal Claims.
-She is a 2006 graduate of the University of Virginia School of Law, where she served as a managing editor of the Virginia Journal of International Law and as an editor of the Virginia Journal of Law and Technology.
+She is a graduate of the University of Virginia School of Law, where she served as a Managing Editor of the Virginia Journal of International Law and as an Editor of the Virginia Journal of Law and Technology.

 Prior to attending law school, Ms. Riemenschneider worked as an electrical engineer, researching and developing novel biometric authentication and personal security technologies.
-Ms. Riemenschneider has significant experience with hardware and software development, and is particularly interested in cryptography, the protection of sensitive data, and the issues associated with the use of open source software.
+Ms. Riemenschneider has significant experience with hardware and software development.

 Intellectual Property Representative Matters

-- Advised a global pharmaceutical company in connection with the structuring and negotiation of numerous agreements with research institutions around the world.
+- A global pharmaceutical company, in connection with the structuring and negotiation of numerous agreements with research institutions around the world.

-- Assisted a foreign company with patent portfolio development and strategy in cryptography and related computer security subject matters.
+- A foreign technology company, with patent portfolio development and strategy in cryptography and related computer security subject matters.

-- Counseled and represented US Government contractors in data rights disputes with various US Government agencies, including the US Army, US Navy and Defense Threat Reduction Agency.
+- Various US Government contractors, in data rights disputes with various US Government agencies, including the US Army, US Navy and Defense Threat Reduction Agency.

 - A major US company, with the establishment of an endowment to be administered by the US Government.